TeC-group/TeC-group.github.io/index.md

 We thank the financial supports from **Vetenskapsrådet (VR)**, **the European Research Council (ERC)** [DeepProton project](https://cordis.europa.eu/project/id/949012), **the Wallenberg Initiative Materials Science for Sustainability (WISE)**, and **the Swedish Energy Agency (Energimyndigheten)**.

-We are also part of the materials modelling community [TEOROO](https://github.com/Teoroo-CMC) and Ångström Advanced Battery Centre [ÅABC](https://www.uu.se/en/department/chemistry-angstrom-laboratory/research/structural-chemistry/angstrom-advanced-battery-centre) based at Kemi-Ångström.
+We are also part of the materials modelling community [TEOROO](https://github.com/Teoroo-CMC) based at Kemi-Ångström and Ångström Advanced Battery Centre [ÅABC](https://www.uu.se/en/department/chemistry-angstrom-laboratory/research/structural-chemistry/angstrom-advanced-battery-centre).

 ![Funding](/assets/img/Logo_banner_new.png)